 Inguinal and femoral hernias, referred to as groin hernias, are very common.
 Approximately 10,000 hernia operations are performed in Victoria each year.
 Inguinal hernias occur in up to 10 percent of males but are much less common in females.
-Femoral hernias are more common in women than men but are much less common than inguinal hernias.
+Femoral hernias are more common in women than men but are, overall, much less common than inguinal hernias.
 The most serious complication of groin hernias is strangulation.
 This occurs when a segment of the bowel is caught in the hernia and becomes obstructed or even gangrenous – medical attention must be sought immediately.
 This complication is more common in femoral hernias.
 Hernias never cure themselves and almost always require surgery for repair.

 There will be a co-payment to the surgeon before the operation and the balance of the surgeon’s account is sent directly to the Health Fund.
 Full informed financial consent will be provided prior to your surgery.

 There will be charges from both the Assistant Surgeon and Anaesthetist.
 Accounts for these services vary and are independent of LapSurgery Australia.
 We are able to advise you of the individuals providing these services once a date has been scheduled for your surgery.

 Out of pocket costs for the Hospital vary depending on your Health Fund, level of cover, excess etc. For an accurate cost, please refer to your Health Fund or the Hospital.